How Courts Determine the Validity of Prenuptial Agreements

 The baseball player got angry.
 He was pretty vocal about claiming she would lose in court.
 The prenup was airtight he said, and if she pursued her claim she would lose and he would ask the court to order her to pay all of his legal fees.
 Eventually, the couple settled their financial differences in an agreement that remains sealed.

-In a recent case out of New York, the appellate court invalidated a prenup finding it was "unconscionable."
+In a recent case out of New York, the appellate court invalidated a prenup, finding it was “unconscionable.”
 Shortly before the couple married they signed a prenup.
 Two of the terms the court took issue with was that property purchased during the marriage from proceeds of separate property remained separate property.
 In this case, the husband, a physician who earned $300,000 a year, purchased the family home with proceeds from his separate property and put the deed solely in his name.
 The wife lived in the home, did not work outside the home, and cared for the husband and their three children, one of whom had special needs.

 No matter how carefully a prenup is crafted, there is a chance that circumstances will change and a court will find a reason to invalidate the agreement.
 A way to decrease the chances of that happening is to follow carefully the law of the state where the agreement is drafted.
 Using common sense also helps.
 Important factors that will influence courts to uphold the agreement as valid include the following:

 Agreements that comply with these requirements will likely be deemed valid when challenged in court.
 A prenup that is even more airtight will include a clause stating the rights that the person is giving up according to the specific state law.
+A prenuptial agreement can also include a waiver of the elective share, which affects inheritance rights upon death.

 In the event of a divorce and there is no prenup, some states consider that all property accumulated during the course of the marriage is community property and will be divided essentially equally in case of a divorce.
 Other states distribute property according to the principles of equitable distribution, which means fairly, and not necessarily equally.
 If the parties acknowledge they are giving up the rights that would be in place if they did not sign the prenup, it is more likely the prenup will be valid.
 If the prenup is declared invalid, property will be distributed according to the law of the particular state.